-Cocochin Foodcourt: Refined Street Food Market Saigon
+#10 Cocochin Foodcourt: Street Food Market Saigon

 MAP.
 If one thing can be said about HCMC food markets it is that they are loud, messy and pungent.
-However, that’s not the case at Cocochin, where the clean space features an ambiance that is actually charming.
+However, that’s not the case at Cocochin, where the clean space features an ambiance that is actually cozy and charming.
 Located in the Saigon House on the popular Nguyen Hue Walking Street, Cocochin Food-court provides a snazzy food market experience with numerous vendors dishing out regional eats.

 We were welcomed into the food-court and presented with a plastic card that we used to tally up our food purchases.
 Each food stall features a menu with pictures, which helps when ordering – and being able to pay with the card made it easy to try several things from different stalls.
-Everything we ate was good, but the dish that stands out the most was a claypot of rice topped with a fried egg, pork ribs and vegetables.
+Everything we ate was great, but the dish that stands out the most was a claypot of rice topped with a fried egg, pork ribs and vegetables.

-Ho Chi Minh Restaurants Map
+Ho Chi Minh City Restaurants Map

 Use this link to Google Maps for our HCMC Restaurants Map online.

-Ho Chi Minh Cafes
+Ho Chi Minh City Cafes

 Fine Dining Ho Chi Minh City

-While fine dining in Saigon was not on our agenda, there are several extravagant Ho Chi Minh restaurants.
+While fine dining in Saigon was not on our agenda, there are several extravagant Ho Chi Minh City restaurants.
 A few highly-rated choices are Xu Restaurant Lounge, Stoker Woodfired Grill and La Bai Restaurant.

 Looking for Craft Beer in Ho Chi Minh City?
 Read Our Saigon Craft Beer Guide!